simslab/scHPF/README.md

 #### Running the prep command
 To preprocess genome-wide UMI counts for a typical run, use the command:
 ```
-scHPF prep -i UMICOUNT_MATRIX -o OUTDIR -m 0.01 -w GENE_WHITELIST
+scHPF prep -i UMICOUNT_MATRIX -o OUTDIR -m m -w GENE_WHITELIST
 ```
 As written, the command formats data for training and only includes genes that are:
 - on the whitelist (eg protein coding) and
-- that we observe transcripts of in at least 0.1% of cells.
+- that we observe transcripts of in at least 5 cells.

 After running this command, `OUTDIR` should contain a matrix market file, `train.mtx`, and an ordered list of genes, `genes.txt`.
 An optional prefix argument can be added, which is prepended to to the output file names.